Our Historic BuildingEstablished 1827

 - The Rev. George D. Gillespie, Rector

 Our parish was established in 1827 as a mission of St. Paul's, Detroit.
 What began in a neighborhood house would eventually grow into the second Episcopal Church in Michigan.
-By 1838 a wooden church had been erected.
+By 1838 a wooden church (pictured at left) had been erected on North Division Street.

-The cornerstone of the current church was laid in 1867 at the corner of Catherine and Division Streets.
+The cornerstone of the current church was laid in 1867.
 A now-demolished Rectory (also known as Tatlock Hall) was built in 1880.
 Page Hall was then constructed in 1880 to serve as a chapel.
 In 1890, the Chancel was built, with the vested choir singing the first service in Advent of the same year.

 An Abbreviated Timeline of Construction